Apple iPad Pro 2: Everything you need to know

 iPad Pro 2 Release Date UK & US – When will the iPad Pro 2 come out?

 In fact, Digitimes’ sources go even further, reporting that Apple will ship two million iPad Pro 2 units in the first quarter of 2017, rising to between five and six million units throughout the entire year.
-The website has an admittedly mixed track record with Apple leaks, but we’re inclined to believe that the launch timeline is accurate, given the corroborating reports from other sources.
+The website has an admittedly mixed track record with Apple leaks, however.
+Consider the fact that a later report, published by Digitimes in January, suggested that Apple was planning for a late 2017 launch instead.

 Unfortunately, there’s no way we can realistically give an exact release date at this point.
 We’ll have to wait until we’re closer to the date for that.